Interstate 35 Expansion, Austin, Texas

 Current status update:

-As of July 2022, I-35 widening through Austin is in study and review.
+As of September 2023, I-35 widening through Austin is under construction.

 Highway Boondoggles 4, in 2018, covered a plan to expand a section of Interstate 35 (I-35) through downtown Austin, Texas.
 The multi-billion dollar four-lane expansion of the interstate would run counter to the city’s mobility goals, which include expanding access to walking, biking and transit infrastructure, and would add to the state’s already enormous transportation debt.
 In 2018, the plan was on hold because of disagreement over whether the new lanes would be tolled, but the Texas Department of Transportation (TxDOT) is moving ahead with non-tolled lanes and is in the late stages of planning and study for the project, which would cause I-35 to become 20 lanes wide in some sections.
 Some of TxDOT’s proposed designs would displace up to 140 households and 70 commercial properties.